Neilathak/lively-smoke-35/README.md

 # Terraform, Ansible and HA load balancing in the IBM Cloud

+## **Major Work in Progress**
+ - Things not complete yet:
+    - Need to configure the `install.yml` file to create a user account that is not named Ryan.
+    - Need to put placeholder in the `install.yml` file for where you can add your specific SSH keys (and not mine).
+    - Need to create playbooks for installing Apache and configuring it to listen on private network IPs.
+    - Need to create playbook for Nginx LB config (Keepalived and floating IP are already done)

 One of my colleagues (Hi Neil!) wrote a little guide for how to do a roll your own Cloud Load balancer scenerio with Keepalived and Nginx.
 I decided to take up the learning exercise/challenge of migrating the manual steps in the guide to an automated deployment model using Terraform and Ansible.
 I also added in an extra wrinkle which is to add Security groups in to the mix.
 The [overview](#overview) and [Objectives and Outcomes](#objectives-and-outcomes) sections below are lifted directly from Neils guide [here](https://dsc.cloud/quickshare/HA-NGINX-How-To.pdf).

 ## Overview